Federico-PizarroBejarano/prodapt/docs/spacemouse.md

 ```bash
 xdg-open frames.pdf
 ```

 ---

 If the robot is not moving when using the joint commands on URSim, confirm that the `/scaled_joint_trajectory_controller/joint_trajectory` has a subscriber by running
 ```bash
 ros2 topic info /scaled_joint_trajectory_controller/joint_trajectory
 ```
 If there are no subscribers, kill the URSim and ur-driver docker containers and restart them until the topic appears in `ros2 topic list` and has a subscriber.

+---

+If running `ros2 run spacenav spacenav_node` is resulting in an error or `ros2 topic echo /spacenav/twist` is always returning 0 for every value, check the following:
+1. Ensure the Spacemouse is connected
+2. Ensure that the host computer has installed the `spacenav` packages by running:
+    ```bash
+    sudo apt-get install spacenavd
+    service spacenavd restart
+    ```
+3. Ensure that the socket is properly formatted by running `ls -l /var/run/ | grep 'spnav.sock'`.
+If nothing shows up, something is wrong and the socket is not being created.
+If the socket appears, ensure the first section reads `srwxrwxrwx`, and does not start with a `d` (for directory).
+If it does, delete it and rerun the previous step and ensure a proper socket is created.